Skip to main content

 Scope and Contents

-The collection consists of the entries and color slides of 36 entries created in 2002 for the Museum exhibit.
+The collection consists of 131 entries, color slides of 36 entries created in 2002 for the Museum exhibit, and a photograph of Benny Benson’s winning entry.
 The entries at one time numbered 142.
-Of those, 11 are missing and one (Benny’s winning design) is now housed separately in the Alaska State Museum.
+Of those, 11 are noted as missing and one of those was probably Benny Benson’s winning design, now housed separately in the Alaska State Museum.
 The collection is arranged by number of entry, presumably assigned by the American Legion judges.
-In 2001, tape that had covered the names of students who entered the contest was removed.

 Dates